|

 revolutionary science.
 Throughout the history of science, famous

-researchers who eventually created entire new fields of
+researchers, the ones who eventually created entire new fields of science,

-science initially found it nearly impossible to publish their research.
+found it nearly impossible to publish their early research.
+Some didn't

-Some didn't succeed for years, even decades.
-The scientific community
+succeed for years, even decades.
+The scientific community ignored them,

-ignored them, but eventually they were heard; eventually they conquered
+but eventually they were heard; eventually they conquered the suppression,

-suppression, but only after a major fight.
-The journal editors rejected
+but only after a major fight.
+The journal editors rejected their papers

-their papers because the new research results was in conflict with common
+because the new research results was in conflict with common knowledge; it

-knowledge; it was too eccentric.
-Yet the "eccentric" ideas were correct,
+was too eccentric.
+Yet the "eccentric" ideas were correct, and common

-and common knowledge was not.
-Wegner proposed drifting continents,
+knowledge was wrong.
+Wegner proposed drifting continents, while any

-while any geologist of the time knew that no such thing could happen.
+geologist of the time knew that no such thing could happen.
+Semmelweis

-Semmilweis proposed that doctors' filthy hands were killing mothers after
+proposed that doctors' filthy hands were killing mothers after childbirth,

-childbirth, an idea that would draw sneers from physicians of the time.
+an idea that would draw sneers from physicians of the time.
+Journal

-Journal editors didn't realize that sometimes "eccentric" equals
+editors didn't realize that sometimes "eccentric" equals "breakthrough."

-"breakthrough."
-Note well that nobody CONSPIRED to silence these
+Note well that nobody CONSPIRED to silence these revolutionary

-revolutionary researchers.
-Editors and fellow scientists simply assumed
+researchers.
+Editors and fellow scientists simply assumed that the

-that the eccentric papers were misguided, or were outright crackpotism.
+eccentric papers were misguided, or were outright crackpotism.
+Here's a

-Here's a small list of examples of cutting-edge research which was
+small list of examples of cutting-edge research which was unwittingly

 Ridiculed, vindicated discoverers